Vilikkki/salava-app/README.md

 To test and develop the mobile app in a meaningful way Salava must first be installed on your computer and it's API routes modified to allow API calls.

+On the mobile app side, all API call routes also need to be modified to suit your version of the Salava server and database.
+To start the app, the _helperBool variable in main.dart can be used in the conditional statement to bypass the login view.

 ## Current Structure of the Application

 The goal of the application is to enable convenient and easy mobile access for a user of the